What is a Bonding Curve?

 The bonding curve is typically expressed as a mathematical formula that maps the total supply of tokens to a price.
 As more tokens are minted, the price of the token increases, and vice versa.
 This creates a continuous feedback loop that ensures that the price of the token remains stable and proportional to the demand for it.

 The bonding curve is also designed to be transparent, predictable, and auditable, ensuring that all participants have access to the same information and can make informed decisions.
 This makes it a popular tool for decentralized projects looking to raise funds and grow their communities in a trustless and decentralized way.

-Popular Examples of a Bonding Curve
+History of the Term Bonding Curve

 Bancor Protocol: The Bancor Protocol is a blockchain-based platform that uses bonding curves to ensure that tokens are always liquid and easily tradable.
 It allows for the creation of Smart Tokens, which are ERC20-compliant tokens that hold one or more other tokens in reserve, as well as BNT, the Bancor Network Token, which is used as a reserve currency.

 Curve.fi: Curve.fi is a decentralized exchange and liquidity pool that uses bonding curves to provide low-slippage trades and to keep liquidity stable.
 It uses an automated market maker (AMM) model that allows users to trade stablecoins with minimal price impact and low fees.

 Augur: Augur is a decentralized prediction market platform that uses a bonding curve to determine the value of its native token, REP. REP holders can stake their tokens in the platform to earn fees, and the bonding curve ensures that the token's value remains stable even as more REP is staked.